brotherdust/FretFind2D/.clinerules/development-workflow.md

 # Development Workflow Guidelines

 ## Brief overview
-These guidelines define the preferred development workflow for this project, focusing on sequential thinking approaches and version control practices.
+These guidelines define the preferred development workflow for this project, focusing on sequential thinking approaches, version control practices, and overall operational efficiency.
+This includes being mindful of AI interaction costs by following token management strategies outlined in `.clinerules/token-management.md`.
 Following these practices ensures consistent, well-documented, and methodical development.

 ## Sequential thinking approach
 - ALWAYS use the sequentialthinking MCP tool when solving complex problems